 Earlier in August, the Drug Controller General of India (DCGI) had given Gujarat-based Zydus Cadila’s COVID-19 vaccine emergency-use authorisation for use in adults and children above 12 years.

-As the nation awaits Standard Operating Procedures (SOPs) for vaccinating children, here's all we know about the Zydus Cadila vaccine, which is most likely to be used in the first phase.
+Here's all we know about the Zydus Cadila vaccine, which is most likely to be used in the first phase.

 What type of vaccine is ZyCoV-D?